Etheridge Law PLLC is a black-owned civil litigation boutique operating from North Carolina’s capital city and serving clients across the state.

 Those experiences gave me a strategic advantage that I now put to work for my clients.
 I know how the other side thinks because I've been there.
 Most cases never reach trial, but I build every single one as if it will.
 And unlike many attorneys who call themselves trial lawyers, I've actually endured weeks-long court battles — strategizing with my team and calling shots in real time, under real pressure.

 My practice now focuses on personal injury litigation, insurance disputes, and complex business and bankruptcy disputes.
-I serve everyone, but I take particular pride in representing BIPOC entrepreneurs and individuals that reach out with stories about how they have historically been underserved by the legal profession.
-Everyone deserves an attorney who brings relentless advocacy to the table and is genuinely invested in the outcome.
+I believe everyone deserves an attorney who brings relentless advocacy to the table and is genuinely invested in the outcome.

 But I'm not for everyone.
 I operate a fully virtual office — all client meetings are by video or phone, and documents are exchanged through a secure portal and email.
 I find it cuts overhead, eliminates wasted commute time, and keeps me focused on what matters: your case.